fanxyuyu/Manga-Downloader-py/README.md

 ## About

 This is just a simple program made entirely in python that allows the download of manga chapters from [mangakakalot](https://ww5.mangakakalot.tv/).
+Everything was made with the intention of learning more about python in a fun and interactive way!

-Everything was made with the intention of learning more about python in a fun and interactive way and has no profiting meanings.
+**Disclaimer**

 ## How to start